ChrisALoor/TrafficSim-Vis/README.md

 - [TrafficSim-Vis](https://chrisaloor.github.io/TrafficSim-Vis/)
 - Also can read [Visual Analytics of Traffic Simulation Data: a Review](https://link.springer.com/chapter/10.1007/978-3-031-52517-9_4)

-# To install
+## Requirements
+This single-application uses npm, and was developed using VS Code
+ - Install  Node js (18.0v >) with Node Package Manager npm (9.0v >)

+## Development Commands
-you just need to make a copy of the repository and run:
+You just need to make a copy of the repository and run:

     $ npm install

-With all dependencies will be installed, then :
+this command installed all development dependencies

+After that, run:

     $ npm run dev

+this command runs a local server usually listens on localhost

+# Compiles and minifies for production

+    $ npm run build